 - Always strive to be the best you can be, and remember, it’s just a game!!!!

 The Port Credit Storm teams participate in the Mississauga Hockey League, which has six member associations covering all areas within the City of Mississauga.
 The majority of the teams at Port Credit are at the house league level, practicing and playing games once a week.
 The competitive Gold and “A” level teams play twice a week and have one association practice per week.
-All players aged 7 to 20 registered with the Port Credit participate in games against the other 5 MHL associations.
+All players from U8 to U18 registered with the Port Credit participate in games against the other 5 MHL associations.

 All players at Port Credit keep their team jersey and socks at the end of the season.
 In addition, players receive a team and individual photo as a season memento.
-Young players from Paperweight to Atom levels also receive an individual trophy at the annual Players Banquet in the spring of each year.
+Young players from (U7) to (U11) also receive an individual trophy at the annual Players Banquet in the spring of each year.

 Port Credit’s current President is Bill Beaton.